There was a plan.

 With it being the Easter Holidays I’ve been working around looking after Jaxon.
 Some days he’s been lovely and got on with is own thing.
 Other times this holiday he’s been really in need of Mummy time.
 We needed an adventure!

 I decided we were going to take the big bus to Milton Keynes and meet Daddy from work on Friday.
 We’d get the X5 to the shopping centre and potter around the shops.
-I would also make sure there was time for Jaxon to go on the soft play near Starbucks in the Intu section of the Shopping Centre.
+I would also make sure there was time for Jaxon to go on the soft play in the Shopping Centre.
 We’d then catch the C10 bus to Chris’s work.
-The bus would get us to near enough the main road right outside his work then we’d just have to walk for like 5 minutes.
+The bus would get us to the main road outside Chris’s work then we would walk through the estate to the acutal building.

 We had our lunch at home before heading across to the bus stop.
 We were so close to missing the bus.
 Thankfully it was coming along the road as we got to the bus stop which was good.
 I think I got extra Mummy Brownie Points too because it was a double decker!